Aylur/astal/docs/guide/nix.md

 can either copy and build off of these example flakes or you can incorporate the derivations into your existing flake/configuration.

+> [!WARNING]
+>
+> This page expects you to know what a nix derivation is and how to use/install
+> them.

 ## Installing libraries versus installing executables

 In case you did not know already, you can't install libraries globally on Nix as